 He went on to share Red River catfish fishing with renowned fisherman Jimmy Houston.
 Along with Lary Fiddler he also filmed with Henry Waszczuk and Italo Labignan of Canadian Sports Fishing which promoted catfish fishing, Selkirk, and the surrounding areas.

 About a year later Chuck the Channel Cat was unveiled.
-Triple S. Investments, the Chamber of Commerce, and town council were the driving forces behind the well known 30ft fiberglass statue located across from Smitty’s Family Restaurant on Main Street.
+Community Futures Group, Triple S. Investments, the Chamber of Commerce, and town council were the driving forces behind the well known 30ft fiberglass statue located across from Smitty’s Family Restaurant on Main Street.

 Town council’s original plan was to raise the statue in Selkirk Park; but this idea was met with much opposition.
 Business owners wanted the statue to be immediately visible to tourists as they came into town.
 If Selkirk was to have the title “Catfish Capital of North America,” people needed to know about it.
 A 900-name petition was cast opposing the Selkirk Park location.
 At the next council meeting all but one councillor agreed to change the location.
 Main Street it would be.

 Chuck the Channel Cat was unveiled on May 23rd, 1986, and named in honour of Chuck for putting Selkirk on the map.